oppia/oppia-web-developer-docs/Tutorial:-Learn-How-to-Write-and-Test-a-Non-Trivial-Beam-Job.md

 > For reporting the missing `TopicSummaryModels`, use the `beam.Map` transform to create a `JobRunResult` with a message for each missing `TopicSummaryModel`.
 > To understand the syntax of the above-mentioned transforms, take a look at how these transforms are used in other jobs at Oppia’s codebase.
 > **References for code examples**:
-> - **User Stats Computation Jobs**: Example - Look at how the `CountObjectsToJobRunResult` transform is applied to count objects and convert the result into a `JobRunResult`.
+> - [User Stats Computation Jobs](https://github.com/oppia/oppia/blob/f7d88f1dcf90a30eee1dbddca2a2eb5b46d087f1/core/jobs/batch_jobs/user_stats_computation_jobs.py#L49): Example - Look at how the `CountObjectsToJobRunResult` transform is applied to count objects and convert the result into a `JobRunResult`.
-> - **User Validation Jobs**: Example - Here, the `beam.Map` transform is used to generate `JobRunResult` messages.
+> - [User Validation Jobs](https://github.com/oppia/oppia/blob/f7d88f1dcf90a30eee1dbddca2a2eb5b46d087f1/core/jobs/batch_jobs/user_validation_jobs.py#L41): Example - Here, the `beam.Map` transform is used to generate `JobRunResult` messages.
 Review this to see how the transform processes data and produces detailed logging or reporting.

 With the IDs of both `TopicModels` and `TopicSummaryModels` and the identified missing `TopicSummaryModels`, we can now proceed to generate the reports.
 This will include the total number of topic models, the total number of missing topic summary models, and detailed information about each missing topic summary model.
 Here's one approach to generating the reports: